 DH: Shall we add something similar to Krumins e.g. in the limitations section or just in the response to the comment or in the paragraph on bioirrigation?

+Both, but short!

 17. Comment:

 - link to cGENIE.
 Page 44 discusses the challenges in applying the model in such a setting.
 In addition, deposition fluxes may change over time.
 At what point is the steady state assumption on the POC profile still valid under such settings?
 This is addressed summarily at of the bottom of page 54.